jvanasco/certbot-howtos/letsencrypt--troubleshoot-connectivity.md

 * Disable geo-blocking during Certificate procurement.
 Your firewall may support this via an API, or you can write a script to do this.
 The geo-blocking must only be disabled during the certificate procurement process, it can be re-enabled once your ACME client is finished.
 * If your setup allows, you may be able to delegate the DNS challenges to a third-party system that does not have geo-blocking.

+#### Typical Errors

+* > Hint: The Certificate Authority failed to download the temporary challenge files created by Certbot.
+Ensure that the listed domains serve their content from the provided --webroot-path/-w and that files created there can be downloaded from the internet.

+* > certbot.errors.AuthorizationError: Some challenges have failed.

 ### Ephemeral Routing Issues

 If your ACME Client on a specific machine has successfully obtained Certificates before, but you are suddenly having issues (outbound or inbound) to LetsEncrypt, the leading cause is a temporary routing issue within one of the network providers.
 These issues are usually resolved within a few hours, though it can sometimes take a day or two.
 This can usually be identified by running a `traceroute` to the LetsEncrypt API and noting a connection being dropped somewhere before the final destination.
 Occasionally the routing issue will only be from LetsEncrypt to your server, which can be difficult to detect.

+#### Typical Errors

+You may see errors like these:

+* > ReadTimeout: HTTPSConnectionPool(host=‘acme-v01.api.letsencrypt.org 1’, port=443): Read timed out. (read timeout=45)

+* > requests.exceptions.ConnectionError: HTTPSConnectionPool(host='acme-v02.api.letsencrypt.org', port=443): Max retries exceeded with url: /directory (Caused by NewConnectionError('<urllib3.connection.VerifiedHTTPSConnection object at 0x7f55b6263f60>: Failed to establish a new connection: [Errno 101] Network is unreachable',))

+* > ValueError: Requesting acme-v02.api.letsencrypt.org/directory: Network is unreachable
+Please see the logfiles in /var/log/letsencrypt for more details.

 ### Issues with SSL Libraries